 - The tone on your whistle should be able to cut through bird calls and any other background noise that may be occurring during your time of stress.

 - Be sure the whistle has a spot for attaching the whistle to your bag or body.
 Emergency whistles are small and hopefully rarely used.
-It is very easy to lose track of these if they are in pockets with other items.
+It is easy to lose track of these if they are in pockets with other items.

 SHvivik Emergency Whistle – Made of aluminum alloys and has a sturdy key ring to attach to just about anything.
 It can reach levels up to 120 dB.